marv1nnnnn/llm-min.txt/README.md

 - Selected Gemini model

 For current pricing details, refer to the [Google Cloud AI pricing page](https://cloud.google.com/vertex-ai/pricing#gemini).

+**Q: Can I process local documentation files without internet access?** 📁

+A: Yes!
+The `--input-folder` option is perfect for offline processing.
+When using this option, `llm-min` will:
+- Skip web crawling entirely (no internet required for content gathering)
+- Only need internet access for the Gemini API calls during compression
+- Support `.md`, `.txt`, and `.rst` files recursively in any directory structure
+- Work with internal/proprietary documentation that isn't publicly available online

+This makes it ideal for processing private documentation, local development docs, or when working with limited internet connectivity.

 **Q: Did you vibe code this project** 🤖